The Best Banana Pudding Recipe

 - Refrigerate for at least 3 hours or until you are ready to serve.

-- You want to be sure to use vanilla pudding.
-Do not use banana pudding as this changes the flavor of the whole recipe.
+- Use vanilla pudding – Do not use banana pudding as this changes the flavor of the whole recipe.

 Can You Make Banana Pudding in Advance?